 Inside: Three simple strategies to be a better mom in 15 minutes a day.
 It will help you slow down and just be there with your kids without doing anything or thinking of things on your to-do list.

 When I first became a mom, I spent hours sitting on the floor watching my children play.
-I was thrilled to have this front row seat to their incredible journey of discovery.
+I was thrilled to have this front-row seat to their incredible journey of discovery.
 I knew they enjoyed it, too, because I could see them sparkle in the glow of my attention.

 But soon after I had my third child, something changed.
 It became hard for me to relax into watching.
 I always seemed to be half a step behind where I wanted to be on my to-do list.
 I would sit down on the floor and immediately get up to move a load of laundry from washer to dryer.
 I would return and sit down but jump right up, remembering that I had to move the swimming lesson from Thursday to Wednesday.
 And order a bigger swimsuit for my daughter right that moment to get it before Wednesday.
 And did I water my plants recently?

 After I had my fourth child, things got only worse.
-I became a mom I never wanted to be.
+I became the mom I never wanted to be.
 Rushed and tense, with a furrowed brow and hurried step.
 Always walking away from my kids to make lunch, clean up a mess, prepare a math lesson or set up their science experiment.
 It was all things I was doing for them.
 But did it really matter if what they really needed and wanted was my undivided attention?

 I realized that if I didn’t want my kids’ most prominent memory of their childhoods to be that of my retreating back, I had to come up with some strategies to relax into being with them without thinking of all the things that needed to be done.